 Step Five: Fifth, Julie began to keep another sleep log.
 Julie used this second sleep log as a way to calculate her sleep efficiency.
 Julie divided her total average time in bed by the total average time she slept.
 I suggested she strive for at least 85% sleep efficiency.

 At a later session, Julie stated, "I’m having a hard time getting that 85%.
 What should I do now?"
 How would you have responded to Julie?
 I suggested to Julie that she continue to reduce her time in bed.
 I stated, "Spend only the amount of time in bed that your sleep log shows that you are sleeping."

 For example, Julie mentioned that she was now spending seven and a half hours in bed, but sleeping only six.
 She cut her time in bed down to six and soon found that she was sleeping for five and a half hours each night.
 Clients like Julie can continue to reduce sleep time and time in bed until they approach four hours of sleep.
 As you already know, any less than four hours of sleep is not advisable.
 How many hours of sleep a night is your client getting?
 How much of his or her time in bed is spent awake?

-On this track we have discussed two behavioral interventions for insomnia.
+In this section, we have discussed two behavioral interventions for insomnia.
 The two behavioral interventions for insomnia that we discussed are stimulus control therapy and sleep restriction therapy.

-On the next track we will discuss combined stimulus control therapy and sleep restriction therapy, as well as two additional behavioral interventions for insomnia.
+In the next section, we will discuss combined stimulus control therapy and sleep restriction therapy, as well as two additional behavioral interventions for insomnia.
 The two additional behavioral interventions for insomnia are relaxation therapies and cognitive therapy.